LuisMMMTS/open-cx-t2g4-bits-please/README.md

 * **Normal Flow**.
 Provide a detailed description of the user actions and system responses that will take place during execution of the use case under normal, expected conditions.
 This dialog sequence will ultimately lead to accomplishing the goal stated in the use case name and description.
 This is best done as a numbered list of actions performed by the actor, alternating with responses provided by the system.
 * **Alternative Flows and Exceptions**.
 Document other, legitimate usage scenarios that can take place within this use case, stating any differences in the sequence of steps that take place.
 In addition, describe any anticipated error conditions that could occur during execution of the use case, and define how the system is to respond to those conditions.

+**Submit question:**
+* **Actor:** Atendee

+* **Description:** This use case exists so the atendee can submit questions to the speaker

+* **Preconditions and Postconditions:** In order to submit a question the atendee must be logged in andnsigned in a specific talk

+* **Normal Flow:**
+  1. The atendee writes the question to the speaker and presses the button.
+  1. The system stores the question on the server.

+* **Alternative Flows and Exceptions:**
+  1. The atendee writes the question to the speaker and presses the button.
+  1. If the system can't connect to the server.
+  1. The system informs the atendee of the error

 **Submit talk transcript:**
 * **Actor**.
 Speaker
 * **Description**.
 This use case exists so that the speaker's voice can be recorded, converted to text and the transcript uploaded to the database for the audience to read it.